“I know you believe that”—the wisdom of Hidden Figures

 Hidden Figures and the banality of prejudice

 Hidden Figures does an excellent job of not demonizing its main white characters, and while they do and say some despicable things, they’re not mustache-twirling villains.
 They’re not neo-Nazis.
 They’re just office workers, trying to do something that’s never been done before under an impossible deadline.

 But there’s nothing new about their behavior, and surely their parents and grandparents did even worse.
-They have no concept of how their actions affect the Black they work with (who they would never imagine as “colleagues”).
+They have no concept of how their actions affect the Black people they work with (who they would never imagine as “colleagues”).
 In fact they barely even notice them, except by their absence.

 Prejudice isn’t always easy to see.
 Oh, the people being discriminated against see it very clearly.
 But the rest of society may just mistake it for life.
 Sometimes prejudice is utterly banal—and that’s when it’s scariest.

-So in 2017 when the nice people in what’s left of the United States of America start talking about LGBT people and people of color wanting “special rights”—when the good Christians start talking about how they “love the sinner but hate the sin” and that Muslims are free to practice their religion, elsewhere—when someone tries to identify any group of human beings as somehow less deserving of respect and dignity—let’s start by channeling our inner Dorothy Vaughans: “I know you believe that.”
+So in 2017 when the nice people in what’s left of the United States of America start talking about LGBTQ people and people of color wanting “special rights”—when the good Christians start talking about how they “love the sinner but hate the sin” and that Muslims are free to practice their religion, elsewhere—when someone tries to identify any group of human beings as somehow less deserving of respect and dignity—let’s start by channeling our inner Dorothy Vaughans: “I know you believe that.”

 And then what?